 This article is also available in Deutsch.

-This small but delicious treat consists of only two ingredients: chocolate and puffed rice, prepared in no time.
+This small but delicious treat requires only two ingredients: chocolate and puffed rice!
+They are prepared in no time.

 If you are still looking for a heart-shaped treat for Valentine's Day, I have a deliciously simple recipe for you!
 And one that doesn't require any baking at all: Puffed rice with two kinds of chocolate hearts!

 So it's just the thing when you're short on time but want a homemade treat.
 And it's also perfect for allergy sufferers because the chocolate hearts are fructose-free!